Structure of the context panel

 • Phone number (if available)

-This data is automatically enriched when a new contact is added to FirstQuadrant.
+This data is enriched on-demand when FirstQuadrant determines it’s needed (e.g., when the contact is added to a campaign, send an email, or when other activities occur).
 The enrichment process pulls data from multiple public and commercial sources.
 While mostly accurate, it’s not guaranteed to be 100% correct.
 You can manually override any field by clicking and editing directly.

 Company information section